On a Constraint on Invariant Measures of Certain Cellular Automata: Group Multiplication Cellular Automata

-As Example \ref{kitchens} demonstrates, without the ergodicity assumption on $\tau_G$, $h_{\left( \pi_\mu \right)_*\mu}\left(\sigma\right)$ does not necessarily vanish even for an Abelian $G$.
-Applying the Abramov-Rokhlin formula in an attempt to prove so would be erroneous since it presupposes that the $\sigma$-algebra in the original system of the factor $\pi_\mu$ and the shift is $\sigma$-invariant, i.e. that the shift map of the factor system is measure theoretically invertible (which is what is aimed to prove in the first place).\\
+\begin{remark} As Example \ref{kitchens} demonstrates $h_{\left( \pi_\mu \right)_*\mu}\left(\sigma\right)$ does not necessarily vanish.
+Applying the Abramov-Rokhlin formula in an attempt to prove so would be erroneous since it presupposes that the $\sigma$-algebra in the original system corresponding to its factor $\pi_\mu$ is shift-invariant, i.e. that the shift map of the factor system is measure theoretically invertible (which is what is aimed to prove in the first place).\\ \end{remark}